 Effects of High Indoor Humidity

 When the body is subjected to high heat, sweating is one of the main ways in which it works to cool down.
-The water that’s excreted through sweating should ideally evaporate, which helps to bring relief from high temps.
-When humidity levels are high, though, the air is too saturated to effectively absorb the evaporating sweat.
+The water excreted through sweating should ideally evaporate, which helps to bring relief from high temps.
+When humidity levels are high, the air is too saturated to absorb the evaporating sweat.
 As a result, the body has to work harder to cool down, and the blood thickens and is harder to pump around the body, which can prompt issues like fainting, heat exhaustion, and even heat stroke.

 Low Indoor Humidity Can Be Harmful Too